-Method of play: Decide on a time limit and set the timer.
-One player becomes the maze master.
-Players try to trace a path through the maze.
-In turn each player (or team) names one item.
-If the move is legitimate the Maze Master calls out “”OK”.
-But if the players attempt to move through a wall the Maze Master calls out “Wall” and the players must start over from the beginning
+Starting at the bottom the players try to trace a path through the maze.
+Players may move up or down but not diognally.
+In turn each player names one item.
+If the move is legitimate say ”OK”.
+The players move the counter to that square.
+But if the players attempt to move through a wall call out “Wall”.
+Players draw in the wall and move hte counter back to the start.
+This is key.
+Everytime the players hit a wall they must start over from the beginning.

 Example Maze: With four players, play may go as follows) Player One: “Gravestone” (OK), Player Two: “Ghost” (Wall!
 Start again!).
 Player Three: “Gravestone” (OK), Player Four: “Black Cat” (OK), Player One: “Mummy” ((Wall!
 Start again!).

 Rather than using a pen to draw walls and a counter players could attempt to navigate the maze through memory alone.

 The challenge can be increased by having students make a sentence using a word rather than simply naming it.
 An even greater challenge is to stipulate tht the same sentence cannot be used more than once.
 Of course, if the students are making sentences the time limit should be adjusted.

 When the time limit goes players should be allowed to keep going until they hit a wall.
 In this way there is a chance that they can escape right at the end.

 If the maze design is difficult (usually one where players are required to go backwards) players can be given a hint.
 For the example above you could say, "Sting those bones!" or "Dont' go trick-or-treating".